clsn/ExtFuse/README.md

 Upon mounting a directory tree, ExtFs walks through it and visits all the regular files, and stores them in a SQLite database (by default, a temporary file).
 Then it simply consults the database to present the directory of extensions and the links as needed.

 Of course, this leads to important limitations and shortcomings.
 Because the database is never updated, the extension file-system is a static snapshot, as was mentioned above, and does not reflect changes.
 Also, you have to have someplace to put the database file.
 If the tree is large, it may take a little while to build the database and also to access it.
-At the moment, ExtFs also writes a debug file in "`DBG`", which can't be completely disabled from the options.

 Since it's really just a presentation of the list of files, it isn't necessary for ExtFs to walk the tree itself: you can give it a list of files you create by other ways (e.g. the `find` command), which can be more discriminating, using exclusion rules and so forth, rather than using its simple built-in walker.
 Give the name of the file containing the list of files (one per line) as the `filelist` mount option.
 If the `filelist` option is given no value, or a value of '`-`', then ExtFs will read from standard input.
 If the `zeroterm` mount option is present, the filenames should be terminated by null characters (as might be produced by the `-print0` option of GNU `find`) instead of newlines.
 This will let you handle filenames with embedded newlines or trailing whitespace, both of which will fail in an ordinary file list.